henkbirkholz/draft-birkholz-tuda/draft-birkholz-tuda.md

 * A relevant PCR changes
 * Too much time has passed since the last attestation statement

-The third event listed above is variable per application use case and can therefore be set appropriately.
+The third event listed above is variable per application use case and also depends on the precision of the clock included in the hardware RoT.
 For usage scenarios, in which the device would periodically push information to be used in an audit-log, a time-frame of approximately one update per minute should be sufficient in most cases.
-For those usage scenarios, where verifiers request (pull) a fresh attestation statement, an implementation could use the TPM continuously to always present the most freshly created results.
-To save some utilization of the TPM for other purposes, however, a time-frame of once per ten seconds is recommended, which would leave 80% of utilization for applications.
+For those usage scenarios, where verifiers request (pull) a fresh attestation statement, an implementation could use the hardware RoT continuously to always present the most freshly created results.
+To save some utilization of the hardware RoT for other purposes, however, a time-frame of once per ten seconds is recommended, which would typically leave about 80% of utilization for other applications.

 <!--